mirror/boost/boost/libs/parameter/doc/index.rst

 Applying SFINAE to the Overload Set
 -----------------------------------

-Now we can add an additional optional argument to each of our ``depth_first_search`` overloads:
+Now we add a special defaulted argument to each of our ``depth_first_search`` overloads:

 .. parsed-literal::